microsoft/SQL_LogScout/README.md

     - High_IO_Perfstats - collects data from disk I/O related DMVs in SQL Server
     - Performance Monitor counters for SQL Server instance and general OS counters
 1. **LightPerf** - collects everything that the GeneralPerf scenario does, _except_ the Extended Event traces.
 This is intended to capture light perf data to get an overall system performance view without detailed execution of queries (no XEvents).

+# Permissions

+- **Windows**: Local Administrator permissions on the machine are required to collect most system-related logs

+- **SQL Server**: VIEW SERVER STATE and ALTER ANY EVENT SESSION are the minimum required permission for collecting the SQL Server data.

 # Sample output